Subscribe to search tips from RSS and Email Alerts.

 In Congress.gov, the asterisk (*) functions as a wildcard search operator, allowing you to find items that have data in a particular field.
 Finding bills that have been placed on the House or Senate calendar (i.e., eligible for floor consideration) is a useful application of this feature.
 Click here to learn more.

-From the Actions tab for the Consolidated Appropriations bill (H.R.2029), click on Bill History – Congressional Record References to discover an interactive, chronological list of links to debate, motions, and actions in the Congressional Record.
-Bills and resolutions from 1995-present (beginning with the 104th Congress) in all have "Bill History – Congressional Record References" pages.
+From the Actions tab for the Consolidated Appropriations Act, 2016 (114th H.R.
+2029), click on Bill History – Congressional Record References to discover an interactive, chronological list of links to debate, motions, and actions in the Congressional Record.
+Bills and resolutions from 1995-present (beginning with the 104th Congress) in Congress.gov all have “Bill History – Congressional Record References” pages.

 Alerts on New Legislation